uswitch/terraform-aws-to-gcp-vpn/README.md

 #### GCP_SIDE_ASN

-This can be `Any private ASN (64512-65534, 4200000000-4294967294) that you are not already using in the peer network.
+This can be `"Any private ASN (64512-65534, 4200000000-4294967294) that you are not already using in the peer network.
 The ASN is used for all BGP sessions on the same Cloud Router, and it cannot be changed later.
-All VPN tunnels that link to this router will have the same local ASN.` On the Google side, this needs to be set but as AWS Customer Gateway uses `65000` as the default, we will also have `65000` as the default
+All VPN tunnels that link to this router will have the same local ASN."` On the Google side, this needs to be set but as AWS Customer Gateway uses `65000` as the default, we will also have `65000` as the default

 #### AWS_SIDE_ASN

-Similar to tbe GCP_SIDE_ASN `You can choose any private ASN.
+Similar to tbe GCP_SIDE_ASN `"You can choose any private ASN.
 Ranges for 16-bit private ASNs include 64512 to 65534.
 You can also provide 32-bit ASNs between 4200000000 and 4294967294.
-You cannot change the ASN later, changing the ASN wi;; required recreating all the infrastrcuture again ` Amazon will provide a default ASN for the virtual gateway if you don’t choose one.
+You cannot change the ASN later, changing the ASN wi;; required recreating all the infrastrcuture again"` Amazon will provide a default ASN for the virtual gateway if you don’t choose one.
 This default is `64512`, so we have made `64512` our defult also

 ```
 module "aws-to-gcp-vpn" {